dpnpinto/PintoConfigs/logic_volume_change.md

 # I do this more often in my servers with Rocky Linux, but the situation is the same with all distributions
-## To see the partition, fisical and logical disks
+## To see the partition, the fisical and logical disks
 lsblk
 ## just to confirm that the logic volume is in sdx
 pvs